 The appartaus is a straight-six Hercules engine with two plugs per cylinder.
 She features a dual ignition magneto/distributor that can operate independently.
 The pump is piston driven.
 The truck has approximately 96 horsepower, is a three-speed, and has no brakes on the front axle making for interesting driving in snow storms; her only brakes are on the rear and drive shaft.

-There were approx. 11 of this model (MS4) built for 1928.
-The registration number is #1755, while her sister apparatus #1754 went to Pawtucket, RI and is now located in Keane, NH.
-At the time, this 1928 Ahrens Fox was considered the Cadillac of fire apparatus.
+There were approx. 11 of the MX4X models built.
+The registration number of our model MS4 is #1755, while her sister apparatus #1754 went to Pawcatuck, CT and is now lovingly owned - and being restored by - a private owner in South Carolina.
+At the time of purchase, our 1928 Ahrens Fox was considered the Cadillac of fire apparatus.
 "King Kong" saw service with Darien fire from 1932 to 1957 as Engine Co.
-1. Today she sits in our 848 Post Road headquarters in full operating condition, where she is used as a show piece.
+1. Today she sits in our 848 Boston Post Road headquarters in full operating condition, where she is used as a show piece.